mhevery/Largo-docs/Contributing-to-this-wiki.md

-This wiki is currently a work in progress.
+**This wiki is currently a work in progress.**

+To contribute, submit an issue on [INN/Largo-docs](https://github.com/INN/Largo-docs) or make a pull request there.

 ----------